 Jessica Beth Schwartz Memorial Scholarship

 Just a few days after she was born, Jessica Beth Schwartz was diagnosed with a congenital heart defect.
 Her heart and body began to slow down by the age of 14.
 But thanks to someone who said yes to organ donation, Jessica was able to experience eight and a half additional years of life.
-A total of 69 students have been awarded scholarships since the fund was created in 2003 in her honor totaling more than $150,000.

 To be eligible for the Jessica Beth Schwartz Memorial Scholarship, students must be an organ or tissue transplant recipient under the age of 25, seniors in high school, or be enrolled in a two or four-year college, university, trade or technical school.